g8os/EFBD/tlog/tlogserver/README.md

 # Go Tlog server

-## Using the isa-l library for erasure coding and aes encryption
+## Using the isa-l library for erasure coding

 **Build**